isomerpages/moh-upec/_events-and-news/Survivor Awards Singapore.md

 victim, Unit for Pre-hospital Emergency Care (UPEC) will be holding the Survivor Awards Singapore 2019 to recognise their outstanding efforts.</p>
 <p></p>
+<p>Survivors of cardiac arrest and their families wil be invited to the Survivor
+Awards ceremony to show their appreciation for those who helped to resuscitate them.
+THe res</p>
+<p></p>
 <p>s</p>
 <p><strong><u>Photo Gallery</u></strong>
 </p>